HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ![image](./images/overview_llm_has.jpg)

-A Survey on Large Language Model based Human-Agent Systems

-⭐ Star and stay tuned! :> Our survey paper will be publicly available on ArXiv within the next three days, and comprehensive paper lists and resources will be added here very soon.
+⭐ Star and stay tuned! :> Our survey paper has already been submitted and will be publicly available on ArXiv within the next few days.
+We’ll also continue adding more papers and resources here.

-😊 Feel free to let us know if you want all paper lists and resources even earlier~
+😊 Feel free to star and fork this repository to stay updated on the latest advancements and contribute to the community!
+If you have any suggestions, comments, or recommended papers you'd like us to include in the list or our survey, please let us know~

 <!-- omit in toc -->